 Why We Recommend It

 The built-in pressure sensor is the standout feature here.
-When you press too hard, the brush pulses differently to alert you — a simple but genuinely effective way to retrain brushing habits over time.
+When you press too hard, the brush pulses differently to alert you: a simple but effective way to retrain brushing habits over time.
+At around $40 as of this writing, it’s a reasonable price of entry for that kind of feedback.

 Key Features